MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

     * More expensive

 ### Kinesis Firehose
-* Firehose is a fully-managed service which reads records from Kinesis streams, optionally performs transformation, batches them up, then sends them to various destinations.
+* Firehose is a fully-managed service which reads data from a source, optionally performs transformation, batches them up, then sends them to various destinations.
-  * It is effectively an adapter to transport data between streams and other locations.
+  * It is effectively an adapter to transport data between locations.
+* It can read data from:
+  * Kinesis Data Streams
+  * API Gateway
+  * AWS Ecentbridge
+  * Elasticache
+  * etc
 * It can send data to:
   * AWS services
     * S3
-    * Redshift
+    * Redshift (Via S3)
     * ElasticSearch
+    * etc
   * Approved partners
     * Datadog
     * NewRelic